 Water Quality Standards – Consist of beneficial uses, water quality objectives/criteria to protect those beneficial uses, and the state and federal antidegradation policies.
 Water quality standards are found in regional and statewide water quality control plans.
 The USEPA has also adopted water quality criteria for California in the National Toxics Rule and California Toxics Rule.

 Water Quality-Based Effluent Limitation (WQBEL) – An effluent limitation determined by selecting the most stringent of the effluent limitations calculated using all applicable water quality criteria (e.g., aquatic life, human health, wildlife, translation of narrative criteria) for a specific point source to a specific receiving waterbody.
+Any restriction imposed on quantities, discharge rates, and concentrations of pollutants, which are discharged from point sources to waters of the U.S. necessary to achieve a water quality standard.
+(See 40 CFR § 122.2.)
+WQBELs can be numeric or narrative.